hrsetyono/gutenberg-tutorial/00 - javascript es5 syntax/README.md

 ## 5. Spread Operator

-Spread Operator is a shortcut to merge array with another array.
+Spread Operator is a shortcut to merge an array with another array.

 ```js
 let array1 = [ 'item1', 'item2' ];